simanfathima/Energy-Output-Prediction-CCPP/README.md

 4. Decision Tree Regression  - 92.2 accuracy.
 5. Random Forest Regression  - 96.1% accuracy.

-The Best Model to predict the Energy Output is therefore Random Forest Regression Model with 96.1% accuracy.
+The Best Model to predict the Energy Output is therefore **Random Forest Regression Model with 96.1% accuracy**.